Returning to Australia Updated 29 October 2021 1015 (GMT)

 - If necessary, apply for support with flight-costs from the Australian Government: if your ticket is cancelled with your airline, the Government maybe able to help you access additional capacity on another carrier.
 That may carry an extra cost.
 If you've checked your finances, and you wouldn't be able to quickly purchase an additional ticket due to your financial situation, you might be eligble for a fixed-price airfare repayable to the Government and you should apply as soon as possible.
 You can find out whether you are eligible and apply here.

 - If necessary, apply for exceptional assusrance on your UK visa.
 If your travel is disrupted, and you have checked your UK visa and it is close to expiration, you’ll likely need to apply for the assurance scheme.
-If you have not been able to leave the UK and you have a visa or leave that expires between 1 January 2021 and 28 February 2021 you may request additional time to stay from the UK Government, known as ‘exceptional assurance’.
+If you have not been able to leave the UK and you have a visa or leave that expires before 30 September 2021 you may request additional time to stay, known as ‘exceptional assurance’.
 You can check with the UK Government here and apply for an ‘exceptional assurance’.

 Register Update your details with the government so we can best support you